mishankov/pega-browser-tools/README.md

 Some code and ideas are stolen from [marcin-l/PegaDevTools](https://github.com/marcin-l/PegaDevTools) and [Virusmater/pega-deselect-tracer](https://github.com/Virusmater/pega-deselect-tracer)

-Google Chrome 88+ is required
+Working on Google Chrome 97+ is tested.
+92 and below have some issues

 ## Features
 - Copy rule pzInsKey to clipboard